Investing Insights

 Grab (GRAB): A Brilliant Southeast Asian Superapp, and Why It's a No From Me

-Grab is a $15B US-listed superapp serving 52M monthly users across 8 Southeast Asian countries.
-17 straight quarters of EBITDA growth, $1.5B 2028 target, $1B in buybacks.
-We unpack the Mobility cash engine, the Financial Services breakeven catalyst, the 10x valuation gap to Uber, and the honest reason the StockRank of 17 keeps the position on the sidelines.
+A $15B superapp serving 52M monthly users across eight countries: 17 straight quarters of EBITDA growth, a $1.5B target, $1B in buybacks.
+A mobility cash engine, a fintech breakeven catalyst, a 10x gap to Uber, and why StockRank 17 keeps it on the sidelines.

 ·8 min read